-A book of collected essays on U2 and the Religious Impulse: Take Me Higher (Bloomsbury, 2018) edited by Scott Calhoun, is out now.
+U2 and the Religious Impulse: Take Me Higher (Bloomsbury, 2018), a book of collected essays edited by Scott Calhoun, is out now.

 He welcomes the opportunity to connect with you about U2 and discuss the band’s music, work, and influence, or talk about other mutual interests.